 So in order to maximize value, hospital administrators monitor and influence inpatient provider and staff behavior.
 It's crucial that every professional working in the Acute Care Continuum — hospitalists, ED providers, intensivists, anesthesiologists and others — understand hospital quality metrics and their meaning so they can become a partner in creating value.

 To maximize patient outcomes, hospitals need to not only measure quality, but they must also communicate the necessary data to the individuals responsible for organizational change.
 Ideally, this communication should happen across multiple levels of the organization.

-Quality improvement departments.
 QI should ideally provide direction, coaching, structure and feedback to support quality initiatives across the hospital.
 Administrators enhance these efforts by regularly meeting with the quality team to discuss goals, review progress and troubleshoot roadblocks.
-Administrators can also support the QI efforts by fostering a culture of accountability.
-Everyone in the organization should understand the need for change and take ownership of the process.
+Administrators can also support the QI efforts by fostering a culture of accountability

 Keys to Reaching Physicians